Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 When using this syntax in unix/linux systems, make sure to wrap it in quotes (as shown), because of the semi-colons.
 {{%/note%}}

+## Zookeeper

+ZooKeeper's behavior is governed by the ZooKeeper configuration file (`zoo.cfg`).
+When using XAP manager, an embedded Zookeeper instance is started using a default configuration located at `$XAP_HOME/config/zookeeper/zoo.cfg`.
+If you need to override the default settings, either edit the default file, or use the `XAP_ZOOKEEPER_SERVER_CONFIG_FILE` environment variable or the `com.gs.zookeeper.config-file` system property to point to your custom configuration file.

+Additional information on Zookeeper configuration can be found at {{%exurl "ZooKeeper configuration""https://zookeeper.apache.org/doc/r3.4.9/zookeeperAdmin.html#sc_configuration"%}}.

 # Backwards Compatibility